AURA: Autonomous Upskilling with Retrieval-Augmented Agents: Experiments

 \subsection{Real-World Experiments}

+\textit{Hardware Setup}: We use a custom $0.6$ m-tall agile humanoid with 5-DoF legs and 3-DoF arms \cite{bruce}.
+RL policies run at $50$ Hz with sensors and actuators at $500$ Hz.
+The end-to-end policy uses no estimators or low-level control beyond servo internal impedance controllers.

-Figure~\ref{fig:figure1} demonstrates a policy generated by AURA deployed on real hardware in a zero-shot setting.
+\cref{fig:figure1} shows a policy generated by AURA deployed on real hardware in a zero-shot setting.
+The outdoor locomotion policy shown in the figure is trained by AURA Tune, while the robot traversing a step is trained by AURA Blind.
 In response to a user prompt requesting outdoor-capable locomotion, AURA automatically generated a four-stage curriculum progressing from flat terrain with low randomization to rough terrain with high randomization, diverse velocity commands, and significant external perturbations.
 The resulting policy demonstrated robust zero-shot generalization when deployed outdoors, successfully handling uneven terrain and maintaining consistent gait tracking.
 The robot achieved walking at $0.18$ $\mathrm{m/s}$ and average gait frequency of $1.91$ $\mathrm{Hz}$.
-It withstood substantial perturbations, recovering from lateral pushes up to $0.38$ $\mathrm{m/s}$ and from being physically pushed off a $50$ $\mathrm{mm}$ high platform without falling.
-Figure~\ref{fig:last_fig} shows the policy deployed in the simulation with the same commands.
-Compared to human-designed curricula and other baselines, AURA’s integration of RAG and multi-agent curriculum generation uniquely enabled the automatic synthesis of effective, nuanced training pipelines.
-This result highlights AURA’s capacity to exceed manually tuned strategies in producing policies that generalize reliably to real-world deployment conditions.
+It withstood substantial perturbations, recovering from lateral pushes up to $0.38$ $\mathrm{m/s}$ and from being physically pushed off a $50$ $\mathrm{mm}$ high platform without falling, which surpassed the performance of existing manually tuned controllers \cite{bruce}.